JeffMorhous/monitoring-to-slack/README.md

 Making a POST request /alerts will result in a new row in the Alerts table with the data of the incoming alert.
 If that alert is of type "SpamNotification", it will also send a slack message asynchronously.

+This application is live at: https://monitoringtoslack.onrender.com

 ## Configuring slack